Cypro-Minoan script: Corpus

-Examples of Cypro-Minoan Script (CM) began to appear in the early 1930s.
+Examples of Cypro-Minoan script (CM) were discovered starting in the early 1930s.
 These included several potmarks found in 1937 at Kourion on the southwest coast of Cyprus.
 An unusual find was copper ingots recovered in 1960 from a Bronze Age shipwreck by underwater archaeologists near Cape Gelidonya.
 Most of the ingots were marked with what are believed to be CM signs.
 In addition to the following it has also been suggested that there are CM signs on several cylinder seals.